Serving Mercer, Ocean, Monmouth, Somerset, & Middlesex County

 Raccoons also can cause damage when they roll up freshly laid sod in search of earthworms and grubs.
 They may return repeatedly and roll up extensive areas of sod on successive nights.
 This behavior is particularly common in mid- to late summer as young raccoons are learning to forage for themselves, and during periods of dry weather when other food sources may be less available.

 Contact Cowleys Pest Services today to handle your raccoon removal issue.
-We are experienced wildlife removal professionals who take care of these issues daily through New Jersey, including Toms River, Brick, Trenton, Piscataway, Old Bridge, Middletown, Princeton Junction, Brick, Toms River, Piscataway, Trenton, Middletown, Princeton Junction, Old Bridge, and the surrounding area.
+We are experienced wildlife removal professionals who take care of these issues daily through New Jersey, including Toms River, Brick, Bridgewater, Piscataway, Old Bridge, Middletown, Princeton Junction, Brick, Toms River, Piscataway, Bridgewater, Middletown, Princeton Junction, Old Bridge, and the surrounding area.